AthensLab/Ethereum-Companion/index.md

 ## Welcome to the AthensLab Ethereum Developer Companion

-This website has been developed as a companion to the ConsenSys Blockchain Developer Bootcamp 2021 and is designed as a series of structured links and content that will provide you with the basic knowledge to develop decentralised applications.
+This website has been developed as a companion to the AthensLabs Blockchain Developer Bootcamp 2022 and is designed as a series of structured links and content that will provide you with the basic knowledge to develop decentralised applications.
+The companion is used as a source of information on active learning that you have to develop, by developing an actual decentralised application.

 ## Onboarding
 - [Consensys Basic Training](https://courses.consensys.net/courses/bootcamp-basic-training)
 - [Developer onboarding on Ethereum - Consensys](https://consensys.net/developers/10-minute-ethereum-orientation/)
 - [Developer onboarding on Ethereum - Ethereum.org](https://ethereum.org/en/developers/docs/)

 ## Setting up a development environment
 - Linux distribution